Slacusc/slacusc/README.md

 - 🤝 I’m looking for help with: **Javascript**.

-- 👨‍💻 All of my projects are available at: [www.github.com/Slacusc](www.github.com/Slacusc)
+- 👨‍💻 All of my projects are available at my repository.

 - 💬 Ask me about: **How to organize proyects, secuency diagrams, ,make a good coffee** ☕.